cmur2/nginx-metrics-graphite/README.md

 * HTTP methods (GET, HEAD, PUT, POST, DELETE, OPTIONS, others)
 * HTTP versions (0.9, 1.0, 1.1, 2.0)

+Successfully tested with:

-Successfully tested with Nginx 1.6.2 and ngx_lua 0.9.12 on Debian Jessie.
+* Nginx 1.6.2 and ngx_lua 0.9.12 on Debian Jessie
+* Nginx 1.10.3 and ngx_lua 0.10.7 on Debian Stretch
+* Nginx 1.14.0 and ngx_lua 0.10.13 from backports on Debian Stretch

 ## Caveats